Create a Button or Link that Updates a Field to a Custom Value

 • Values: Set "Status" to a custom value "Approved"

-You can read more about using and managing record rules here.
+Tip: You can learn more about using and managing record rules here.

-For the grid view in your app displaying Project records, open the view editor and select "Add Columns" and then "Actions".
+For the grid view in our app displaying Project records, we'll open the view editor and select "Add Columns" and then "Actions".

-You can read more about using and managing action links here.
+Tip: You can learn more about using and managing action links here.